tgaillar/linenoise/README.markdown

 The result is a pollution of binaries without line editing support.

-So I spent more or less two hours doing a reality check resulting in this little library: is it *really* needed for a line editing library to be 20k lines of code?
+So I (antirez) spent more or less two hours doing a reality check resulting in this little library: is it *really* needed for a line editing library to be 20k lines of code?
 Apparently not, it is possibe to get a very small, zero configuration, trivial to embed library, that solves the problem.
 Smaller programs will just include this, supporing line editing out of the box.
 Larger programs may use this little library or just checking with configure if readline/libedit is available and resorting to linenoise if not.

 ## Terminals, in 2010.

 Apparently almost every terminal you can happen to use today has some kind of support for basic VT100 escape sequences.
-So I tried to write a lib using just very basic VT100 features.
-The resulting library appears to work everywhere I tried to use it, and now can work even on ANSI.SYS compatible terminals, since no
-VT220 specific sequences are used anymore.
+So I (antirez) tried to write a lib using just very basic VT100 features.
+The resulting library appears to work everywhere I (antirez) tried to use it, and now can work even on ANSI.SYS compatible terminals, since no VT220 specific sequences are used anymore.

 The library is currently about 1100 lines of code.
 In order to use it in your project just look at the *example.c* file in the source distribution, it is trivial.
 Linenoise is BSD code, so you can use both in free software and commercial software.